aiki253/IM920SL-PS4controller/README.md

 - The default serial port is set to `/dev/ttyUSB1`.
 You can change this in the launch file or by passing the `im920sl_serialport` argument.
 - The default baud rate is set to 19200.
 You can change this in the launch file or by passing the `im920sl_baudrate` argument.

+## Caution!
+- We are not affiliated with interplan in any way.
+- This is for personal use only and no responsibility is assumed.

 ## Notes